fhdk/kickshaw/README.md

 ## INSTALLATION

-If you're on Arch, a package is available in the AUR
+If you're on Arch, it is available in the AUR

 ```
 yaourt -S kickshaw
 ```

 Otherwise running the following is all that's required for installation